p2panda/handbook/website/docs/tutorials/mushroom-app.md

 :::tip GraphQL libraries

-In this tutorial we're using [`graphql-request`](https://www.npmjs.com/package/graphql-request) as a GraphQL client, we like this one because it is very simple and lightweight - but there are many others as well, for example [Apollo](https://www.apollographql.com/).
+In this tutorial we're using [`graphql-request`](https://www.npmjs.com/package/graphql-request) as a GraphQL client.
+We like this one because it is very simple and lightweight, but there are many others as well, for example [Apollo](https://www.apollographql.com/).

 :::